hoangduytran/blender-manual/manual/render/color_management.rst

       Does no extra conversion besides the conversion for the display device.
 Often used for non-photorealistic results or video editing where a specific look is already baked into the input video.
+   :Khronos PBR Neutral:
+      A tone mapping transform designed specifically for PBR color accuracy, to get sRGB colors in the output render that match as faithfully as possible the input sRGB base color in materials, under gray-scale lighting.
+      This is aimed toward product photography use cases, where the scene is well-exposed and HDR color values are mostly restricted to small specular highlights.
    :AgX:
       A tone mapping transform that improves on *Filmic*, giving more photorealistic results.
       AgX offers 16.5 stops of dynamic range and unsaturates highly